raihanArman/SimplePlayer/README.md

 ## Description
 ```
-Simple Player is an application designed to provide a seamless content-watching experience, allowing users to view a list of content, play videos, and track their progress, even offline.
-This application combines local storage and online capabilities to deliver an efficient and user-friendly experience.
+Simple Player is an application designed to provide a seamless content-watching experience, allowing users to view a list of content, play videos.
 ```

 ## Requirements